wruoting/bike-network-locations-server/README.md

 GET /api/stations/:stationId --> returns details of a specific stationId

-PUT {emptySlots: Number } /api/stations/:stationId --> returns the details of a specific station with an updated empty_slots field
+PUT /api/stations/:stationId --> returns the details of a specific station with an updated empty_slots field
+  - accepts json
+    - ```{
+        emptySlots: Number,
+        closed: Bool,
+        safe: Bool
+      }```
 #### Tasks

 1) Design the schema for the database